mccanne/sharkfest/README.md

 zapi use BagGuys@main
 zapi load badguys.zson
 ```
-> The use command is like git checkout.
-> (see BadGuys pool in app)
+> (see BadGuys pool in app... it's like a toy threat intel feed.)

 Now we can do a join with the logs, but let's test it first on a branch.
 ```